Coterra Energy Inc. (CTRA) Just Got Our Attention

-Coterra Energy Inc. (NYSE:CTRA) went up by 2.11% from its latest closing price compared to the recent 1-year high of $24.39.
-The company’s stock price has collected -0.35% of loss in the last five trading sessions.
+Coterra Energy Inc. (NYSE:CTRA) went up by 4.02% from its latest closing price compared to the recent 1-year high of $25.52.
+The company’s stock price has collected 16.85% of gains in the last five trading sessions.
 The Wall Street Journal reported on 01/17/22 that Texas Earthquakes Prompt New Fracking Rules

 Is It Worth Investing in Coterra Energy Inc. (NYSE :CTRA) Right Now?